optimistdigital/instascan/README.md

 - Include a sufficient quiet zone, the white border surrounding QR code.
 The quiet zone should be at least four times the width of an individual element in your QR code.
 - A simpler code is better.
 You can use [this QR code generator](https://www.the-qrcode-generator.com/) to see how your input affects complexity.
 - For the same length, numeric content is simpler than ASCII content, which is simpler than Unicode content.
-- Shorter content is simpler.
-If you're encoding a URL, consider using a shortener such as [goo.gl](https://goo.gl/) or [bit.ly](https://bitly.com/).

 When scanning, consider the following: